8 Walk-In Closet Design IdeasOctober 2, 2018

 No matter what flooring option you choose for your bedroom and walk-in closet, consider adding a comfortable, luxurious area rug in your walk-in closet.
 Having something soft, comfortable, and warm underfoot while getting ready in the morning or shutting down for the day can be relaxing and perhaps even provide some stress relief.

+A walk-in closet is a classic and valuable way to add more storage to your bedroom design.
+And, with the right walk-in closet design ideas, you can maximize that storage and use the space available to its full potential.
 When you’re building a custom home, the options are practically endless!
 It can be easy to get overwhelmed with all of the details.
 Instead of getting overwhelmed by the process, you can partner with an experienced custom home builder with a design/build process.

 They’ll walk you through the details and handle the process from start to finish so you can enjoy the journey and stay excited about your custom home.
 Contact Custom Home Group at 717-284-4090 to start the journey towards your custom home!